coastalwhite/intro-power-analysis/src/aes/capture.md

 > * Saving multiple power traces to a file

 Cracking the key used by [AES] with [Power Analysis] is a lot more complex than was the case with [RSA].
-Looking at one trace of a [RSA] decryption can potentially give you all the information you need to crack the private key.
+Looking at one trace of an [RSA] decryption can potentially give you all the information you need to crack the private key.
 With [AES] and, more generally, with [Correlation Power Analysis], it is necessary to perform multiple traces and average those power traces out.
 In this section, we are going to have a look at how we can set up a [ChipWhisperer] to measure power traces.
-Afterwards, we are going to do some traces and learn how to save them so we can later do more detailed analysis on them.
+Afterwards, we are going to do some traces and learn how to save them, so we can later do more detailed analysis on them.

 > **Note:** If you just want to move on with the analysis or don't have a
 > [ChipWhisperer] board at hand, you can download a pre-made power trace